vybhav-acharya/democoin/README.md

 We have used web sockets for each node to communicate with the other nodes.
 The nodes which either mine a transaction/block will boradcast this detail to all the other nodes.The other nodes will always have their web sockets in listening mode , therfore updating themselves on correct verification

+PoW-Proof of Work

+Each hash is created with a proof of work- we have implemented a simple problem.
+The new hash which is generated should have the difficulty of 0s in its value

 Working:

 Initally the docker deployment will spin up 3 nodes, which will have HTTP and websocket urls